 What type of inseminations are you planning on doing?
 Vaginal?
 IUI?
 IVF?
 All?
 You must decide how you want vials processed when making the appointments for your donor - Washed or Unwashed.

 Regular or raw samples are intended for vaginal home inseminations and IVF.
-IUI-ready or washed samples have been processed before freezing and are intended for intrauterine insemination (an additional $180 per deposit is charged to wash vials).
-Seminal fluid contains debris that will causes painful cramping if introduced into the uterus, so the seminal fluid is "washed" out leaving only sperm.
+IUI-ready or washed samples have been processed before freezing and are intended for intrauterine insemination (an additional $200 per deposit is charged to wash vials).
+Seminal fluid contains debris that will cause painful cramping if introduced into the uterus, so the seminal fluid is "washed" out leaving only sperm.
 All IUI-ready samples are .5cc in volume as this is the maximum volume the uterus can accommodate without cramping and expelling the sperm.

 Why TSBC Recommends a Six Month Quarantine of Donor Semen Samples:

 The Food and Drug Administration, the Centers for Disease Control and Prevention, the American Association of Tissue Banks, and the American Society For Reproductive Medicine all recommend a six-month quarantine of donor semen samples followed by repeat blood testing of the donor.
 The quarantine period is designed to cover the window period between the time an individual is infected with HIV and the time they develop HIV-specific antibodies that are detectable on a blood test.
 When donors are tested for the presence of HIV antibodies at the beginning of the storage process and then again six months after providing their last sample, recipients can have greater confidence that the samples are free from HIV and other infectious organisms.

 The “Known Donor” Option: Waiving the Six Month Quarantine: